Voice Recording for Beginners

 You need a proper microphone — the one that’s built into your cell phone, tablet or laptop computer will not do!

 Microphones come with a number of different connectors — the most common ones are 3.5mm, XLR (for professional use), and USB.
 They come in different technologies, like dynamic, condenser or electret microphones.
 Dynamic microphones do not need power, others may need to be powered by the recording device, or they may pack their own batteries.
-They come with different directionalities, like spherical or cardioid, they come in all sizes and shapes, they come for a variety of intended uses, and their price range is as wide as that of their quality.
+They come with different directionalities, like spherical or cardioid, they come in all sizes and shapes, they come for a variety of intended uses, and the range of their prices is at least as wide as that of their quality.

-If you don’t have a good reason to choose differently — and there’s a number of good reasons you may have — I suggest that you get an inexpensive lavalier microphone.
-These are the small microphones that get clipped to your clothes; when they are powered by their own batteries and equipped with a 3.5mm connector you can use them with a wide range of recording devices.
-Their other advantages: they cost little (don’t go for the cheapest ones), they take up little space, they don’t need a microphone stand or any other support apart from what you’re wearing on your body, they’ll be out of the way of the air flow from your mouth and thus not be susceptible to those nasty “pop” sounds.
+If you don’t have a good reason to choose differently — though there’s a number of good reasons you may have — I suggest that you get an inexpensive lavalier microphone, these are the small microphones that get clipped to your clothes.
+When they are powered by their own batteries and equipped with a 3.5mm connector you can use them with a wide range of recording devices, though most devices (like cell phones and audio recorders) provide the necessary power (you may need to enable it), and allow you to use more common battery-less models.
+Their other advantages: they cost little (just don’t go for the cheapest ones), they take up little space, they don’t need a microphone stand or any other support apart from what you’re wearing on your body, they’ll be out of the way of the air flow from your mouth and thus not be susceptible to those nasty “pop” sounds.

 You’ll have to work out where to wear your lavalier microphone — the usual place is on your chest, clipping it to the button placket of your shirt or blouse, or to your tie if you’re wearing one for the occasion.
 A caveat: avoid having the cable rub against your clothes when you move — this may create noises that can ruin your recording, but with a little practice you’ll find out how to avoid it.
-Another caveat: don’t forget to switch off the microphone after recording, and, while the batteries will last quite a while if you do this, have replacement batteries ready.
+Another caveat: if you use a microphone that has its own batteries, don’t forget to switch it off after recording; and, while the batteries will last quite a while if you do this, have replacement batteries ready.

 Of course, if you have the money to spend and the expertise to spend it wisely, there’s nothing better than a good “real” microphone with a pop screen and a microphone stand in front of you.
 Pay attention to connectivity, though!